jedjoud10/cflake-engine/README.md

 ## Components
 Components are what actually store the data for a specified entity.
 Components are all stored within an ``Archetype``, which is a deisng/optimization that certain ECS implementation use for faster iteration speeds at the cost for slower insertion / removal speeds.
 Components can be inserted into the scene using the ``Scene::insert()`` function, which takes in a ``Bundle`` parameter that contains a tuple of different components.
 Components can also be removed from entities using ``EntryMut``, which is a mutable access to an entity's components directly.

+To actually handle modifying data related to components, one must use a scene ``Query`` that would iterate over all the given components of the given ``Bundle`` tuple type.
+They could be accessed as long as you have a mutable or immutable reference to the ``Scene`` resource (depending on what type of query you wish to use)

 ## Systems
 This is where things get tricky however, and this is where my implementation of ECS starts to differ from the pure ECS implementation.
 In this engine, ``System``s are just containers that store multiple ``Event``s, and these events get fired off whenever something interesting happens, like the start of a frame or during engine initialization.

-To actually handle modifying data related to components, one must use a scene ``Query`` that would iterate over all the given components of the given ``Bundle`` tuple type.
-These ``Queries`` are not related in any way to the ``Systems``, and they could be accessed as long as you have a mutable or immutable reference to the ``Scene`` resource (depending on what type of query you wish to use)
+For now, we have 7 types of events and they go as follow:

+1) We have the ``Init`` events that get fired off at the very start of the application during initialization of the world.
+This even can be used to add static objects to the world that will live for the lifetime of the game

+2) ``Update`` and ``Tick`` events occur right after the other (in batch) during the execution of the program.
+The ``Update`` events get executed for each frame that gets displayed, and the ``Tick`` systems execute exactly 120 times per second.
+There is a field on the ``Time`` resource that allows you to see how many ticks will be executed and how many ticks have currently been executed in total

+3) ``DeviceEvent`` and ``WindowEvent`` and events simply passed from Winit.
+Their ordering is dependant on how Winit handles them (I think)

+4) ``Shutdown`` events occur at the very end of the program when the user closes the application normally

+The ordering between the different types of app flow systems goes as follows:
+  Initialization: Init systems
+  Running: Update systems, then Tick systems
+  End: Shutdown systems

 # Graphics (story time)
 At the moment, cFlake uses a custom built graphics API abstraction that wraps over WGPU and ShaderC.
 This however, was a recent change (~4 months in the making) due to limitations with the original backend (OpenGL) the engine.
 I had realized that OpenGL was not going to scale well with all the new multi-threaded features that I've implemented like a multithreaded asset loader and multithreaded ECS system.
 After tinkering with Vulkan (raw Vulkan, Vulkano), I decided to not use it (even after I pathetically tried to implement it, which took me 2-3 months), I decided to use Wgpu, since I simply could not cope with the manual state tracking of Vulkan.
 Nonetheless, the new graphics API allows us to create objects (like textures/buffers/shaders) in other threads.
 THis allows us to load texture/mesh assets asynchronously.